Which city is cheaper, San Francisco or Washington?

 Many visitors include a hike while visiting Washington.
 Just outside of Washington DC you'll find plenty of places to go hiking.
 There's also an elaborate bike and walking trail system in the city.
 To enjoy a bit of nature, head to Teddy Roosevelt Island.

-The abundance of shops in San Francisco make it a world-class shopping destination.
+People travel from around the world to go shopping in San Francisco.
 The city has excellent shopping from local vendors to recognizable brands.
 Union Square, Embarcadero, Fillmore Street and Haight Street are some of the best neighborhoods for shopping.

-Both Washington and San Francisco are good destinations to visit as a couple.
+Both Washington and San Francisco are excellent destinations to visit as a couple.

-Washington is a nice destination for couples.
+Washington is a great city if you're traveling as a couple.
 The city lights up at night, so couples will enjoy wandering by the monuments in the evening or taking in a dinner and show.
+During the Spring months you'll find couples wandering through the Cherry Blossoms or along the waterfront.

-Washington and San Francisco both offer public transit to get you around.
+Washington and San Francisco both offer terrific public transit to get you around.

 With a huge network, the transit system in Washington can get you around easily.
 The metro system and the bus system are reliable and efficient ways to explore the city.